Meditation is hard. Or so I’ve been told.

 Acceptance doesn’t mean you have to like or approve of something.
 It doesn’t mean embracing everything with a wash of Pollyanna-like optimism.
 It simply means that you assent to the reality of the moment.
 If you’re experiencing a headache, or a cascade of stressful thoughts, you attend to that experience without attempting to change it.
 You do your best not to protest, or fight or complain.

 Acceptance, however, can be a bitter pill to swallow, or just too much of a stretch in truly painful situations.
 In such cases resignation or tolerance might be more realistic.
 Or you could simply acquiesce.

 Acquiesce is derived from the Latin, to find rest in.
 As such, it provides a clue to how an attitude of acceptance can provide a sense of relief, even when faced with difficulty and pain.

 Conversely, when you cease resisting, you can find a sense of comfort and calm.
-You can sit in the eye of the storm, watching things swirl around but not being buffeted by them.
+You can sit in the eye of the storm, watching things swirl around but not being buffeted around so much by them.

 How to meditate with acceptance

 When you find yourself struggling in meditation, it can be helpful to note to what degree you are resisting the experience.

 First, pay attention to those times when you:

 - try to make something go away

 - try to ignore or block out something you’re experiencing